-This activity asks students to narrow down their personal ideas on effective leadership to find their top priority.
-Through this lesson, the facilitator will ask students to “discard” traits that are least important to them.
+This activity asks students to narrow down their personal ideas on important values to find their top priority.
+Through this lesson, the facilitator will ask students to “discard” values that are least important to them.

 See Facilitator Tips for helpful notes.
 The reflection of this activity should not be skipped.

-2. Ask students to choose their 5 most important leadership characteristics from the list, the handout, or from their own experience.
-If students want to use leadership characteristics that are not found on the list, that is great!
+- Ask students to choose their 5 most important values from the list, the handout, or from their own experience.
+If students want to identify values that are not found on the list, that is great!
 The list is there as a resource.
-You want students to identify traits and characteristics that they feel are the most important aspects of a leader.
+You want students to identify the core values that they feel are the most important to them.

-3. Students should write one leadership characteristic on each note card.
+- Students should write one value on each notecard.

-4. Once everyone is confident of their top five, ask students to hold their “cards” in their hand like playing cards.
-Say: You should be holding the five most important values…
+- Once everyone is confident of their top five, ask students to hold their “cards” in their hand like playing cards.
+Say: You should be holding your five most important values…

-6. Pause again.
+- Pause again.
 You will ask students to discard ANOTHER card.
-Ask students to get rid of one more of their characteristics that is least important out of the four left.
+Ask students to get rid of one more of their values that is least important out of the four left.

-7. Next, you will ask students to narrow down their cards to three.
-Their top three characteristics.
+- Next, you will ask students to narrow down their cards to three.
+Their top three values.

-8. Keep going.
-Have students keep two cards that are their definite top two most important leadership characteristics.
+- Keep going.
+Have students keep two cards that are their definite top two most important core values.

-9. Now.
+- Now.
 The final step.
-Have students choose one of their two remaining cards as the most important leadership trait.
+Have students choose one of their two remaining cards as their most important value.

 As with many of the activities in this section, changing the theme of the activity to meet other goals can be effective.
-Instead of leadership, use your school values, virtues, or another theme that the group is working on.
+Instead of values, use your school virtues, leadership characteristics, or another theme that the group is working on.

 1. For maximum effect, the facilitator should add in an element of drama to this process.
 Pausing, pacing, and tone can create an atmosphere of intrigue that can lead to a more engaging environment.